 - Most official reporting, including DFID’s annual report and official statistics on international development, focuses on the effectiveness of aid spending.
 This misses many important ways in which the UK affects developing countries.

 - International organisations like the World Bank publish statistics about developing countries including aggregate financial flows to and from them.
 But they usually cannot separately show the impact of the UK on those countries.

-Where there is no simple bi-lateral financial measure, a risk assessment is a practical alternative.
-This can show the risk of the UK having a negative impact and the potential scale of that impact (see our risk mock-up).
+An additional solution is to publish a risk assessment, showing the risk of the UK having a negative impact on each developing country and the potential scale of that impact (see our risk mock-up).
 This approach would be suitable for:

 - impacts which are not easily measurable in financial terms – e.g. impacts on human rights or conflicts; or

 - effects where the UK contributes to a wider problem without directly affecting individual developing countries – for example the UK’s contribution to global warming; or